TempestNetworks/zephyr-rp-docs/pages/gangs/escalation-rules.md

 If words fail, and egos flare, it’s time to settle it the old-fashioned way.

-Fists, bats, and melee weapons are the next logical escalation This stage should still allow for resolution without permanent consequences Gang-on-gang scraps, body shots, and fights for honour all fall under this This part of the escaltion should run for a realistic time in most situations. not just one and done use the melee phase to build RP
+Fists, bats, and melee weapons are the next logical escalation,This stage should still allow for resolution without permanent consequences Gang-on-gang scraps, body shots, and fights for honour all fall under this

+* This part of the escaltion should run for a realistic time in most situations. not just one and done use the melee phase to build RP\

-Some beefs only require melee fights to sort out
+* Some beefs only require melee fights to sort out

-There may be situations where melee escalation alone is not enough, but this does not give permission to skip straight to firearms.
+* there may be situations where melee escalation alone is not enough, but this does not give permission to skip straight to shooting.
 Even when a scene naturally escalates past melee, players are still expected to show proper, believable roleplay, demonstrating fear, pressure, and the build-up that justifies the escalation.

 A brawl settles tension — or starts the real war.

 ## 🔫 3.
 Weapon Conflict – Point of No Return